ziglang/zig/README.md

 ## Existing Features

+ * Compatible with C libraries with no wrapper necessary.
+Directly include C .h files and get access to the functions and symbols therein.
  * Compile units do not depend on libc unless explicitly linked.
  * Provides standard library which competes with the C standard library and is always compiled against statically in source form.